xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/sso-settings/manage-sso.png" width=100% alt="pending SSO invitations">

-You can withdraw an invitation or request by clicking on the *Trash bin* icon.
+You can withdraw an invitation and request by clicking on the *Trash bin* icon.
 After confirming your action, the member will no longer be able to access to the URLs.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/sso-settings/delete-sso-request.png" width=100% alt="pending SSO delete box">